You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The ApprenticeKent team can also support employers with creating opportunities, as well as advertising them on NAS and to young people through links with schools.

-Meet the Apprenticeship Team
+Meet the apprenticeship team

-and has worked previously with different training providers.
+David has worked for The Education People and Kent County Council (KCC) for the last 19 years and has worked previously with different training providers.
 He has worked in the apprenticeship arena for over 20 years and has a wealth of experience and knowledge.

 Since the introduction of the apprenticeship levy, Dave has been working with schools to understand how they can best use the levy.
 He has gained a range of experience in the welfare-to-work agenda, managing a variety of different back to work programmes including work experience, work tasters and apprenticeships across the county.